fwsGonzo/barebones/README.md

 - Entire machine image is 19kb (11k without EASTL)
 - ThinLTO support if you are using clang
     - Machine image goes from 19kb to 13kb with LTO
+- Unmapped zero page for the very common null-pointer access bugs

 ## Goal